Investigating How the Fractions Skill Score and Brier Divergence Skill Score Reflect Forecast Error: Discussion and Conclusions

-The differing behaviours of the FSS and BDnSS are due to the particular ways in which the neighbourhood mean, standard deviation, and correlation are combined to construct a summary value.
+The differing behaviours of the FSS and BDnSS are due to the particular ways in which the mean, standard deviation, and correlation of the neighbourhood fractions are combined to construct a summary value, and the different ways in which these scores use reference forecasts.
 There are many other functional forms we may consider which may have better properties than either the FSS or BDnSS.
 Particularly interesting scores are the Structural Similarity Index (SSIM, \citet{wang_image_2004}), Kling-Gupta Efficiency (KGE, \citet{gupta_typical_2011}), and Symmetric Bounded Efficiency (SBE, \citet{casati_scale_2023}).
 Using our notation, these scores are:

 where $\beta_1, \beta_2, \beta_3$ are small constants to ensure that the SSIM is not undefined when values are close to 0.
 Because these scores all involve separate terms in the mean, standard deviation and correlation, it is straightforward to see that these scores all satisfy the desired behaviour, that a score is maximised at the point with minimal error, all other factors being equal (a subtlety is that this is only true for the SSIM when $r>0$, however it is easy to modify the SSIM to use $\frac{1}{2}(1+r)$ instead to extend this property to all correlation values).
 However, these scores may lack interpretability compared to scores like the FSS and BDnSS, and are relatively unexplored in the context of weather verification.
-The free parameters in the SSIM also raise the question of how to weight the different terms in a principled way.
+The free parameters in the SSIM also raise the question of how to constrain these parameters in a principled, interpretable way.
 An exploration of the properties of these scores therefore presents a promising avenue of future research.

 \acknowledgments This publication is part of the EERIE project funded by the European Union (Grant Agreement No 101081383).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Climate Infrastructure and Environment Executive Agency (CINEA).
 Neither the European Union nor the granting authority can be held responsible for them.
 This work was funded by UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee (grant number 10049639).